Pheochromocytoma: Functional imaging

 Of the four above mentioned modalities, 18F-FDG PET is the most common and readily available functional imaging technique at most hospital systems, but the least-specific to neuroendocrine tumors (Image Left).
 In 2012, over 200 patients participated in a trial that compared the current gold standard of the time (MIBG/CT/MRI) to the novel FDG PET.
 Compared to its functional counterpart, FDG outperformed MIBG in detecting soft-tissue and bone metastases with higher specificity in patients with biochemically active tumors.

 Following the development of FDG-PET, neuroendocrine-specific PET scans began to emerge.
 One of the first favorable imaging modalities was 18F-FDOPA, which demonstrated a high sensitivity in detecting head and neck paragangliomas as well as non-metastatic disease outside of the head and neck.
 Unfortunately, in cases of metastatic disease, particularly related to succinate dehydrogenase subunit B (SDHB) mutations, 18F-FDOPA fell inferior to the traditional FDG-PET.
 However, for patients with genetic variants in other pheochromocytoma-susceptibility genes (NF1, VHL, RET) 18F-FDOPA has become the preferred radiopharmaceutical agent.

 The newest PET modality involves somatostatin receptor type two receptor imaging with 68Ga-DOTA analogues.
 Over the last decade, further research continues to indicate the superiority of this functional imaging modality in a wide range of clinical scenarios, even surpassing anatomic imaging (CT/MR) in pediatric patients with succinate dehydrogenase (SDHx) mutations.
 While FDOPA inconsistently detected metastatic disease, 68Ga-DOTA analogues have demonstrated superior localization of metastatic pheochromocytoma.
 When directly compared in one head-to-head study in 2019, 68Ga-DOTA analogues outperformed FDOPA, particularly in the detection of metastatic bone lesions.
 An additional benefit of the DOTA analogues is the ability for treatment with peptide receptor radionuclide therapy, which will be discussed in the treatment section below.

-Also, HED-PET has shown to be an accurate tool to diagnose and rule out pheochromocytoma in complex clinical scenarios and to characterise equivocal adrenal tumours.
+Also, HED-PET is an accurate tool to diagnose and rule out pheochromocytoma in complex clinical scenarios and to characterise equivocal adrenal tumours.

-Management
+Pathology

+Paragangliomas and pheochromocytomas exhibit a characteristic nested (Zellballen), trabecular, or solid arrangement of tumor cells, with nests outlined by sustentacular cells that are best visualized using S100 immunostain.
+The tumor cells are typically large, polygonal, and uniform but may also display extensive vacuolation.
+The cytoplasm is abundant and finely granular, ranging in coloration from red to purple.
+Pigmented granules containing hemosiderin, melanin, neuromelanin, and lipofuscin may also be observed.
+Nuclei can vary extensively in size and shape, presenting as round to oval with prominent nucleoli.